VoodooSMBus/VoodooRMI/README.md

 ## Configuration

 The values below can be edited under Info.plist within the kext itself - these can be changed without recompiling
+Note that using non-integer values causes undefined behaviour which may prevent the kext from loading

 | Value | Default | Description |
 | ----- | ------- | ----------- |